5 Employee Incentives Programs That Work

 Keeping your employees happy is an integral part of running a successful business because, in the end, the employees are the most important asset a company has.
-Ensuring that your employees are happy in the workplace will make your company stronger and ensure long-term stability.
+That’s why employee incentives will make your company stronger and ensure long-term stability.
 It should be a no-brainer but, although 90% of business leaders believe that an engagement strategy could positively impact their business, only 25% of them actually have a strategy in place.
-The difference an employee incentive program can make is huge.
+The difference an employee incentives program can make is huge.
 Properly structured incentive programs can increase employee performance by as much as 44%.
 So what’s the problem?

 1. Financial Rewards

 While money might not be everything, it still means a lot!
 Offering financial bonuses is an excellent way to reward employees and increase their motivation.
 A great way to do so is by giving them a branded prepaid card.
-As opposed to gift cards, an open-loop prepaid card can be continually reloaded with rewards/funds, and it allows your employees to purchase items virtually anywhere in the world.
+As opposed to gift cards, an open-loop prepaid card can be continually reloaded with rewards or funds, and it allows your employees to purchase items virtually anywhere in the world.
 And to add to their sense of loyalty, every time they use the card, they will see their company logo and remember that their employer recognizes and values their continued efforts.
-The cards are convenient and easy to set up–everything can be done online in a matter of minutes.
-Prepaid cards are also secure, offer lost/stolen protection, and protect employees from fraud or theft.
+The cards are convenient and easy to set up—everything can be done online in a matter of minutes.
+Prepaid cards are also secure, offer lost or stolen protection, and protect employees from fraud and theft.

 2. Social & Networking Events